ccnmtl/ohcoe-hugo/content/domains/refer/knowledge-of-social-behavioral-treatment/_index.md

 history shows that he suffers from clinical depression and receives therapy on his school's campus with a psychiatrist.
 This young man has been your patient for 6 years and he is back home for the summer from his sophomore year in college.
-He has always had excellent oral hygiene & has never had dental caries.
+He has always had excellent oral hygiene and has never had dental caries.
 Upon today's examination, the patient has one surface caries on 6 teeth with interproximal radiographic calculus.
 When further questioned, he explains the stresses of being a college student and divulges that he has been taking a